X Hacking: The Threat of Misguided AutoML: Discussion and limitations

-While we focus this paper on analysing adversarial scientist motivated by publishing, the dangerous use of this method extends much further.
-The upcoming and already implemented legislative frameworks adopted that regulate the use of AI, in particular in high-stakes scenarios (e.g. EU AI act; GDPR) increasingly mandate or encourage explainability \citep{panigutti_role_2023}.
-The requirement or desirability for explainability in an industrial context could lead to an increased financial incentive for providing fake explanation.
+In this paper, we have considered the case of inexperienced scientists or adversarial analysts, however the potential for perverse incentives ranges much further, due to additional financial motivations for reporting misleading explanations.
+Existing and future legislative frameworks regulating the use of AI, particularly in high-stakes scenarios (e.g. EU AI act; GDPR) increasingly mandate or encourage explainability \citep{panigutti_role_2023} including in industrial contexts.

 We view our demonstration of the plausibility of this new modality of lying as a necessary step for developing effective countermeasures.
-While we give initial directions on potential detection methods, we issue a call to action to the research community to develop methods for detecting and preventing X-hacking, in the same manner that awareness for p-hacking led to advancements in publication practice, research design and education.